Skip to main content

 Inspect and copy your PHI

-You have the right to inspect and obtain a copy of your PHI in any appropriate and readily producible format.
+Patients who were not students at BYU-Idaho at the time they received services from the SHC have the right to inspect and obtain a copy of their PHI in an appropriate and readily producible format.
 However, this right does not apply to psychotherapy notes or information gathered for a civil, criminal, or administrative action or proceeding.
-You may obtain a copy of your information by completing an “Authorization for Use and Disclosure of PHI” (which can be obtained by visiting our website or the SHC) and mailing or faxing the form to our medical records staff.
-If the form is completed correctly and if we are permitted to grant your request, the copy of your records will be mailed to the address that you indicate on the form.
+These patients may obtain a copy of their information by completing an “Authorization for Use and Disclosure of PHI” (which can be obtained by visiting our website or the SHC) and mailing or faxing the form to our medical records staff.
+If the form is completed correctly and if we are permitted to grant the request, the copy of the records will be mailed to the address indicated on the form.
 We may charge a reasonable, cost-based fee that covers labor, supplies, and postage.

 Request a correction to your PHI

-If you believe your PHI is incorrect, you may submit a written request for an amendment of your medical record.
-We will act on your request no later than 60 days after we receive it; however, we may deny your request if we did not create the information, the information is not part of your designated medical record, or we determine that the information is accurate and complete.
+Regardless of whether you are a BYU-Idaho student or not, if you believe your PHI is incorrect, you may submit a written request for an amendment of records.
+Although the process is slightly different for students and non-students, the university will act on your request no later than 60 days after we receive it; however, we may deny your request if we did not create the information, the information is not part of your designated medical record, or we determine that the information is accurate and complete.
 You have the right to submit a written disagreement with the denial.

 Request restrictions on certain uses and disclosures

 You have the right to request restrictions on how your PHI is used or to whom your information is disclosed, even if the restriction affects your treatment or our payment or health care operations activities.
 For example, you may wish to limit the PHI provided to family or friends involved in your care or payment of medical bills.
-We are not required to agree to all requested restrictions; however, we must agree to requests to limit information disclosed to your health plan if the information relates to a specific health care item or service only, if you or someone else besides the health plan pays for that item or service in full, if the disclosure is for purposes of payment or health care operations, and if the disclosure is not required by law.
+We are not required to agree to all requested restrictions, and the university expressly reserves the right to make any disclosure of student information permitted by law as described in the Access to Student Records Policy; however, we generally must agree to requests to limit information disclosed to your health plan if the information relates to a specific health care item or service only, if you or someone else besides the health plan pays for that item or service in full, if the disclosure is for purposes of payment or health care operations, and if the disclosure is not required by law.
 You may request a restriction by submitting the request in writing to our medical records staff.

 Receive confidential communications of PHI